Campeonato Brasileiro Série A: Media coverage

 Currently, the money of television represent a significant share in the finances of clubs in Brazil.
-The league broadcasting rights are total exclusivity of Grupo Globo, which distributes the live matches for its television stations: TV Globo (terrestrial and satellite), SporTV (pay), and the Premiere FC (through the system pay-per-view), where subscribers have the privilege to follow all 380 annual league matches.
+The league broadcasting rights are total exclusivity of Grupo Globo, which distributes the live matches for its television stations: TV Globo (terrestrial and satellite), SporTV (pay), and Premiere (through the system pay-per-view), where subscribers have the privilege to follow all 380 annual league matches.
 Globo, first cited, displays the League first time in 1987, when was created the Clube dos 13, trading tool of clubs with the television.
 The first television contract was negotiated in 1987, with only conveying the Green Module of the Copa União, organized by the Clube dos 13, the television rights were sold for $3.4 million to Rede Globo.
 And only with the conveying of the championship final, SBT broadcast the game instead, a blow to the Rede Globo, who says today that the Green Module would be the league itself, and then was prevented from entering the Ilha do Retiro.
 In 1990, only Rede Bandeirantes acquired the broadcast rights.
 This edition marked the first national title of Corinthians, second most popular team in the country.
 Both the final transmission, as the other games, attracted the attention of the public, causing the network to acquire an Ibope Rating of 53 points in the deciding game.
 This led to the Rede Globo prioritize the League from the next edition, in 1991.

-In 1997, began to be restricted games live in cities where the matches are held (except finals).
+In 1997, live boardcast of matches began to be restricted in cities where the matches are held (except finals).
 The Clube dos 13 closed the contract with Rede Globo's television rights as the holder of the Brasileirão for $50 million (including editions of 1998 and 1999), and resolves itself split the rights with Rede Bandeirantes during this period.
 It was the first edition to be shown on pay-per-view (via Premiere).
 In addition, the first games shown on pay television were courtesy of SporTV, after a controversial signing contract of Clube dos 13 with Globosat.
 Previously, in 1993, the Club of the 13 an CBF had signed a contract with TVA, a company in which ESPN Brazil was part.
 However, that decision was declined.

 In 2000, the broadcasting rights of the Copa João Havelange, organized by the Clube dos 13, were sold to Rede Globo for $50 million.
 However, the final of this competition in 2001, was marked by an unusual situation.
 Vasco da Gama, a finalist against São Caetano, graced the logo of SBT, the second largest television station of Brazil, a direct rival to Globo.
 This situation was somewhat embarrassing for Globo, which transmitted the final exclusively, and which was seen by an estimated audience of 60 million people.
 Despite the large number of spectators in the final match, this edition was marked by low ratings, what did the Rede Globo to cancel the broadcast of a few matches.